The Breg Knee Brace vs Levitation

 The Breg knee brace features the brand’s exclusive thumbwheel hinge technology.
 The thumbwheel is located on the side of the hinge and allows for additional adjustments to knee off-loading.
 Take note that the adjustments only pertain to the distribution of forces between the two sides of your knee.

 The Levitation knee brace can be customized to meet your changing mobility needs.
 The brace can be adjusted to two power modes: High Power and Low Power.
-The unloading options allow you to choose how much of an assist you get from the brace, as well as the range of motion over which it is active.
+These options allow you to choose how much of an assist you get from the brace, as well as the range of motion over which it is active.
 If you are performing energy-intensive actions, such as deep knee bends, you can set your brace to High Power mode and get an extra boost of power during your leg extensions.
 If your activity is less demanding or your leg strength has increased, you can set your brace to Low Power mode and still enjoy the benefits of an assist at a lessened intensity.

 The Breg knee brace and other traditional offloader braces are unable to treat pain caused by osteoarthritis in the knee cap (patellofemoral compartment).
 This is because these braces only redistribute pressure from one tibiofemoral compartment to the other tibiofemoral compartment, resulting in little to no pressure relief to the knee cap.5

-However, Levitation unloads the entire knee and can relieve symptoms that occur in the knee cap.3 If your knee pain originates in the knee cap, Levitation is your only bracing option that can provide the pain relief you are looking for.
+However, Levitation offloads the entire knee and can relieve symptoms that occur in the knee cap.3 If your knee pain originates in the knee cap, Levitation is your only bracing option that can provide the pain relief you are looking for.

 Knee Extension Assist: Breg vs Levitation